Policies & Procedures

 - Electronic Appliances: Electric blankets, heaters, flat irons, washing machines, drying machines

-- Cooking Appliances: Grills, toasters, microwaves, ovens, rice cookers, blenders, and coffee machines
+- Cooking Appliances: Grills, toasters, microwaves, ovens, rice cookers, blenders

 - Any appliance over 220V or 1500W

-- Leased Properties: As DKU waits for the construction of Phase 2 residence halls and leases community hotels, every effort will be made to collaborate with hotel management and ownership to prioritize the safety of students, employees, property, and the building itself.
+- Leased Properties: As DKU waits for the construction of Phase 2 residence halls and leases community properties, every effort will be made to collaborate with leased property management and ownership to prioritize the safety of students, employees, belongings, and the building itself.
 DKU will share this policy in an attempt to have a mutual understanding of which appliances are prohibited.
-Requests from hotel management and ownership, for the removal of student items will be honored even, if the appliance doesn’t otherwise violate University property.
-Concerted efforts will be made to arrange a specific appliance approval process so students can enjoy wide use of appliances and property owners can ensure safety
+Requests for the removal of student items from leased property management and ownership will be honored, even if the appliance doesn’t otherwise violate this policy.
+Concerted efforts will be made to arrange a specific appliance approval process so students can enjoy wide use of appliances and leased properties can ensure safety

 Residents are allowed to have visitors in their room with the approval of their roommate(s).
-All visitors (defined as anyone not assigned to the room or suite) must abide by all University and Housing policies, and they are the responsibility of the hosting resident.
+All visitors (defined as anyone not assigned to the room or suite) must abide by all University and Room Assignment Agreement policies, and they are the responsibility of the hosting resident.
 Residents can have no more than four visitors at a time.
 DKU student visitors can spend the night in the host resident’s room a maximum of 4 consecutive nights, if and only if the roommate(s) allows.
-Non-DKU student visitors are not allowed in the residence halls between 11P-8A, and are required to sign in at the entrance of the residence hall.
-Residence Life staff may use discretion and ask a visitor to vacate a residence hall.
-Guests are not permitted to stay overnight.
+People who are not DKU students are not allowed in the residence halls between 11:00 PM – 8:00 AM and are required to sign in at the entrance of the residence hall.
+Residence Life staff may require a guest to leave a room.

 Quiet Hours are in effect nightly Sun night – Fri morning from 11:00 PM – 8:00 AM nightly, and Sat and Sun mornings from 1:00 AM – 10:00 AM.
 Reasonable levels of noise can occur outside Quiet Hours.
 Excessive or intrusive noise at any time is prohibited.
 24-Hour Quiet Hours are in effect from the last day of class through the end of the session.